 Once sustainability goals have been set, it is time to gather production information for each field or management zone.
 In some cases with some farmers, there will be very complete sets of production information based on actual measures.
 In other cases the information might be a generic value.
-For example, a producer may not know the nutrient content of their manure sample; however, they can get averaged data based on manure source from Provincial Agriculture Ministries
+For example, a producer may not know the nutrient content of their manure sample; however, they can get averaged data based on manure source from Provincial Agriculture Min-

-Sustainability y Goals and Indicators Rel ated to Nutrients Goals (examples) Performance Indicators (ex.
-Yield, quality of crop, nutrient use efficiency etc) Economic Improve value to input cost ratio for fertilizer by 10% over two years Produce revenue to sustain farm operations Value to input cost ratio (Dollars of crop produced per dollar of nutrient input) Farm Profit ☐ Other: Imrove nutrient use efficiency by 5% over two years Reduce washouts/soil Nutrient use effi- ciency (amount of crop produced per pound of nitrogen applied) Environmental orosion Other: Measure level of ground cover by cover crops or crop residue during high risk times for soil erosion. ☐ Increase society's awareness of how farmers in the North and South Saskatchewan and Milk River Watershed are re- sponsible stewards of the land. □ Become a 4R Ad- vocate or participate in similar programs with New Brunswick Soil and Crop Improvement Association or Conservation Council of New Brunswick, or another regional group.
-Social Produce revenue to sustain farm operations Other: Ecosystem Services or other advisors.
+Sustainability Goals and Indicators Rel ated to Nutrients Goals (examples) Performance Indicators (ex.
+Yield, quality of crop, nutrient use efficiency etc) ☐ Improve value to input cost ratio for fertilizer by 10% over two years ☐ Produce revenue to □ Value to input cost ratio (Dollars of crop produced per dollar of nutrient input) Economic sustain farm operations ☐ Farm Profit ☐ Other: ☐ Imrove nutrient use efficiency by 5% over two years □ Nutrient use efficiency (amount of crop produced per pound of nitrogen applied) Environmental ☐ Reduce washouts/soil erosion ☐ Other: ☐ Measure level of ground cover by cover crops or crop residue during high risk times for soil erosion. ☐ Increase society's awareness of how farmers in Ontario's priority watersheds (e.g. Grand River) are responsible stewards of the land Become a 4R Advocate or participate in similar programs with Conservation Ontario, or the Environmental Farm Plan Program (EFP), or another regional group.
+Social ☐ Produce revenue to sustain farm operations ☐ Ecosystem Services ☐ Other:

+istries or other advisors.
 These generalized data points can never be as representative as actually measuring a sample.
 But by filling out this form you can pinpoint what information you need to gather for the next season and improve your information accuracy over time.